skttl/ImageSharpCommunity.Providers.Remote/README.md

 The `RemoteImageProviderOptions` class provides the following configuration options:

+- `Settings`: A list of the different allowed sources for images.

+Each setting (`RemoteImageProviderSetting`) provides the following configuration options:

-- `Prefix`: Specifies the local path to prefix all remote image requests with.
+- `Prefix`: Specified in the constructor, and defines the local path to prefix all remote image requests with.
 For example, setting this to `/remote` allows requests like `/remote/https://test.com/test.png` to pass through this provider.

 - `RemoteUrlPrefix` (optional): Prefixes the URL on the server.
 For example, setting this to `https://test.com/` allows requests like `/remote/test.png` to download `https://test.com/test.png`.
 Note: You still need to allow the specific domain in the `AllowedDomains` setting.